Pentagon Urges Turkey to Halt Invasion Into Syria

 The Pentagon had said before the operation began that the U.S. military would not support it, but it had not openly criticized the invasion.
 The U.S. pulled about 30 special operations troops out of observation posts along the invasion route on the Syrian border.

-In a written statement, the chief Pentagon spokesman, Jonathan Hoffman, said that in a phone call Thursday with his Turkish counterpart, Defense Secretary Mark Esper “made it clear” that the U.S. opposes the incursion.

-Hoffman said Esper told Defense Minister Hulusi Akar that his government’s military actions “place at risk” the progress made to defeat the extremists, and Esper urged Turkey to stop its incursion.
 Turkey views elements of the U.S.-backed Syrian militia as terrorists and a border threat.

-“While the secretary reaffirmed we value our strategic bilateral relationship, this incursion risks serious consequences for Turkey,” Hoffman said.
-“The secretary also reiterated his strong concern that, despite U.S. force protection measures, Turkey’s actions could harm U.S. personnel in Syria.”

 The U.S. has about 1,000 troops in Syria.